-The Nebraska Water Leaders Academy is a one year program that identifies community leaders and educates them about water issues and proven leadership skills.
-The program prepares participants to take active, cooperative approaches to decision making about water resources issues.
-Leading stakeholders and top policy making trainers serve as program facilitators and mentors.
+The Nebraska Water Leaders Academy is a one year program that educates participants about water issues and leadership development.
+The program prepares participants to take active, cooperative approaches to decision making about natural resource issues.
+The program offers two tracks--learning about Nebraska's water resources and exposure to leading edge leadership.

 Criteria for Acceptance

 - An interest in seeking leadership roles on public boards, commissions and water policy groups.

 - Commitment to the community through proven voluntary activites

 - Ability to attend all six Academy sessions.

 This leaders program seeks early to mid-career professionals with interests in water resources, production agriculture, business, law, fisheries and wildlife, recreation and environmental sciences.
 The program involves a time commitment from the participant which must be assured by the participant and his or her employer.